 A few years ago, Nike, a global sportswear giant, released a line of patterned leggings inspired by southwest Pacific traditional tattoos.
-This ignited protests and petitions in New Zealand and Australia because the patterns were seen as exploitative as they were too similar to the traditional tattoos worn by Samoan men.
+Protests ignited and petitions in New Zealand and Australia because the designs were seen as exploitative as they were too similar to the traditional tattoos worn by Samoan men.
 Nike pulled the product in response.

 To appeal to the culture of Saudi Arabia, Starbucks adapted its logo by showing only the mermaid's crown.
 Consequently, their home audience admonished this change, accusing them of catering to a misogynist culture.

-McDonald’s does not focus its base identity on putting out identical burgers in all its franchise outlets.
-Rather, the brand reflects the standards of value and service that surpass local menu offerings.
-McDonald’s effectively illustrates its brand identity by the way it adapts its menu overseas to fit into each unique culture.
+McDonald's does not focus its base identity on putting out identical burgers in all its franchise outlets.
+Instead, the brand reflects the standards of value and service that surpass local menu offerings.
+McDonald's effectively illustrates its brand identity by adapting its menu overseas to fit into each unique culture.